-So-called “title inflation” – bestowing senior designations on junior staff – is “rampant” in commercial and investment banking in China, says Jason Tan, a partner at search firm Being & Associates in Shanghai.
-Foreign financial institutions indulge in it, but it’s more common within domestic banks.
+So-called title inflation – bestowing senior designations on junior staff – is “rampant” in banking in China, says Jason Tan, a partner at search firm Carlson Harriet in Shanghai.

-“You only have to look at Chinese banking profiles on LinkedIn to see just how many people have titles like deputy managing director, vice managing director and vice director – you don’t see this in Singapore, Japan or other mature banking markets,” says Tan.
+“You only have to look at Chinese banking profiles to see just how many people, some under 30, have titles like deputy managing director, vice managing director and vice director.
+You don’t see this in Singapore or other mature banking markets,” says Tan.

-“A head of department in a Chinese conglomerate would only be interested in meeting a VP or above banker, even from a foreign bank.
-So the bigger your title, the bigger your face value, which also equates to your authority,” adds Tan.
+“The bigger your title, the bigger your ‘face’ value, which also equates to your authority,” adds Tan.
+“A head of department in a Chinese conglomerate would only be interested in meeting a VP or above banker, even from a foreign bank,” adds Tan.

-Unsurprisingly, you are most likely to snare an inflated title in a client-facing job such as a relationship manager in corporate banking, private banking or priority retail banking, says Tan.
-“As for investment banking, this trend is often seen in sales and trading, equity analysis and M&A.”
+Unsurprisingly, you’re most likely to snare an inflated title in a client-facing job such as a relationship manager in corporate or private banking, says Tan.
+“As for investment banking, the trend is often seen in sales and trading, equity analysis and M&A.”

-“Chinese banks are trying to build their capital-markets business, some are even hiring overseas, in hubs like London.
-In order to attract talent, they pay up or offer a sexy title,” says Moncef Heddad, CEO of MH Search and Advisory in Hong Kong.
-“Unfortunately, many young bankers jump ship for the title and find themselves with a fancy title but a smaller platform and a limited product offering.”
+“Chinese banks are trying to build their capital-markets business, and to attract talent they’re paying up or offering a sexy title,” says Moncef Heddad, a former investment banker at J.P.
+Morgan in Hong Kong who now runs boutique advisory firm MH Partners.
+“Unfortunately, many young bankers jump ship for the title and find themselves with a fancy title but a smaller platform and a limited product offering,” he adds.

-Returning to an international bank could, in fact, require you to take an apparent step down the career ladder.
-Tan from Being & Associates explains: “I recently placed a risk professional from a Chinese bank who had an inflated MD title.
+Returning to an international bank could even require you to take an apparent step down the career ladder.
+Tan from Carlson Harriet explains: “I recently placed a risk professional from a Chinese bank who had an inflated MD title.
 He was hired by a foreign investment bank, but it said vice president on his offer letter.”